fansinatingRu/personalBlog/content/articles/getting-started-with-nuxt.md

 date: "2020-06-05"
 description: "This tutorial is all about, what Nuxt.js in detail is, which features you are getting, and how you can create your first project"
 image: "getting-started-with-nuxt.jpg"
 author:
-  twitter: "webnoobcodes"
+twitter: "fansinatingRu"
 name: "Mario Laurich"
 ---

 If you're building applications with Vue.js, you've probably heard of Nuxt.js.
 Vue already makes the development of JavaScript applications more convenient, but what's the idea behind Nuxt.js?